SeeGraphics/OpenGL-Horror-Game/README.md

 Abandoned buildings and other interesting models will be scattered throughout the forest.

 ## Current State - Progress
-Right now its just a **test World with a flat floor, skybox and movement.**

 ![Showcase](images/showcase.png)

 ## How to Build
-You can build simply via the nop.cpp (nobuild).
+You can build simply via the nob.cpp (nobuild).
 Its a more simpler approach than having a dedicated build File.

 Just Run
 ```
-clang++ nop.cpp -o nop
+clang++ nob.cpp -o nob
 ```
 and then
 ```
-./nop     # to build game
+./nob     # to build game
-./nop run # to build and run
+./nob run # to build and run
 ```